Skip to content

 Coalition Member

-Maiko Nakagaki is a Senior Program Officer at the Internet Society (ISOC) Foundation.
+Maiko is a Senior Program Officer at the Internet Society (ISOC) Foundation.
 She has over a decade of global partnerships and strategic advisory experiences in the global digital and tech policy space.
 Currently at the ISOC Foundation, she is overlooking a portfolio of innovative projects globally to advance an open, globally-connected, secure, and trustworthy internet for everyone.
 She was previously with the Alliance for Affordable Internet (A4AI), as part of A4AI’s Leadership team, where she provided strategic decisions for the organization’s governance, programmatic, and business development efforts, and oversaw A4AI’s relationships with its 100+ global members and partners.

 Lisa Gutermuth